oven-sh/bun/README.md

 }
 ```

-## Using Bun with Next.js
+## Using bun with Next.js

-To create a new Next.js app with Bun:
+To create a new Next.js app with bun:

 ```bash
 bun create next ./app